jnwatson/py-lmdb/docs/index.rst

         # or
         easy_install lmdb

-    *Note:* on PyPy the wrapper depends on cffi, which in turn depends on ``libffi``, so you may need to install the development package for it.
+    *Note:* on PyPy the wrapper depends on cffi which in turn depends on ``libffi``, so you may need to install the development package for it.
 On Debian/Ubuntu: